-GED Presidential Scholarship was created to benefit the recipients of the GED through the Educational Services Center at Mesalands Community College who have a FAFSA on file in the Financial Aid Office.
-The scholarship will pay up to 15 credit hours of tuition for students who enter Mesalands the semester following successful completion of a GED.
+HSE Presidential Scholarship was created to benefit the recipients of the HSE through the Educational Services Center at Mesalands Community College who have a FAFSA on file in the Financial Aid Office.
+The scholarship will pay up to 15 credit hours of tuition for students who enter Mesalands the semester following successful completion of their HSE.